Mr3ENTLEY/HomeHub/README.md

 ## Who Could Benefit from HomeHub

 While HomeHub is not targeted at a specific audience.
-It could be especially useful for users and managers of Airbnb units who want to self-host a centralized dashboard for managing their networks.
+It could be especially useful for users and managers of Airbnb units who want to self-host a centralized dashboard for managing their units.
 Additionally, it's an excellent starting point for anyone looking to explore self-hosting.